ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 No duplicates.

-168 new values were added.
+168 new values were added (145 of those had no data values entered as were classified as NP).

 79 values were updated.

 ## Annex 5

 No recreational landings in the UK (180 new values inserted in the database for 2021 and some for 2020, all NP).

 ## Annex 6